Ray Mercer vs. Larry Holmes: Aftermath

 Holmes parlayed his upset victory over Mercer into a title shot at Evander Holyfield, which was made official only a month after his victory with a date set for June 19, 1992.
 Holmes used a similar approach in his match with Holyfield as he did with Mercer, taking a more defensive stance by positioning himself against the ropes and inviting Holyfield to throw punches, with Holmes hoping that Holyfield would tire himself as the fight went on.
 However, unlike Mercer, Holyfield would not get fatigued and continued to attack Holmes for the duration of the fight.
 Holmes simply was unable to sustain much offense and lost by a relatively lopsided unanimous decision.

 Ray Mercer returned from his defeat to win his next two fights and eventually earned another chance at receiving a World title shot when he agreed to meet WBA/IBF champion Riddick Bowe.
 In what was supposed to be a tuneup before his title match with Bowe, Mercer fought journeyman Jesse Ferguson on February 6, 1993 on the undercard of the Riddick Bowe–Michael Dokes championship fight.
 However, Ferguson dominated Mercer, winning easily by unanimous decision, taking Mercer's title shot with Bowe in the process.
-Adding to Mercer's problems was the fact that after his loss, Ferguson revealed that Mercer had bribed him with $100,000 to take a dive knowing that he was well behind Ferguson on the scorecards and a loss would cost him his title shot.
+Adding to Mercer's problems was that after his loss, Ferguson revealed that Mercer had attempted to bribe him with $100,000 to take a dive knowing that he was well behind Ferguson on the scorecards and a loss would cost him his title shot.